wirrunna/CamillaDSP-Building-a-Config/README.md

 3. https://forums.lyrion.org/forum/user-forums/linux-unix/95254-announce-jivelite-cut-down-squeezebox-control-application?p=1751156#post1751156
-Make a menu entry on the RPi 5 to /usr/share/applications , add a file "jivelite.desktop"
+Make a menu entry on the RPi 5 in the Sound & Video, to /usr/share/applications , add a file "jivelite.desktop"

 ```
 [Desktop Entry]